dvalinotti/deploy/README.md

-# deploy
+# RabbitMQ Deployment Server
-deployment RabbitMQ server for it490 final project
+This is the git repository of the Deploy server for my group's IT490 final project.
+This server is responsible for the following functions involving software deployment:
+1. Bundling
+2. Pushing
+3. Rollback

+This project is built on RabbitMQ, using PHP and phpseclib to provide functionality.